 As time went by, the term asog has taken on completely different meanings.
-In Aklan, for example, asog is now used to refer to a tomboy or a woman acting like man.
+In Aklan, for example, asog is now used to refer to a tomboy or a woman acting like a man.

 6. Human sacrifice was a bloody, fascinating mess.

-It’s not easy to be a slave in ancient Philippines.
+It’s not easy to be a slave in the ancient Philippines.
 When a warrior died, for example, a slave was traditionally tied and buried beneath his body.
 If one was killed violently or if someone from the ruling class died (say, a datu), human sacrifices were almost always required.